 If the Player’s first two cards are any ‘10’ and any Ace, this is called a “Blackjack” and pays 3-2.
 If the Player’s Total is equal to the Dealer’s Total, this is called a “Push” and no transaction takes place.

 BlackJack has been the subject of many books, and various systems for beating the House.
 If you want to be a successful BlackJack player there are two things you should know.
 One is the Basic Strategy and the other is Card Counting.
-If you want to practice the strategy you are about to learn you can visit blackjack at club777.com.
-You can play free blackjack and also gamble real money.

 Because each card occurs a particular number of times in the deck and because each one holds a mathematical value, there is actually one true and perfect way to play BlackJack.